 - Woolens/suits/jackets can be taken to the dry cleaners and the process will kill them.

-- You many leave aquariums, but make sure you turn off filtration and aeration systems and cover the tank with a damp cloth or blanket; please leave the cover over the tank for an extra 2 hours when you get back home.
+- You many leave aquariums, but make sure you turn off filtration and aeration systems.
+Then cover the tank with a damp cloth or blanket.
+Please leave the cover over the tank for an extra 2 hours when you get back home.

 - When you re-enter your home you may put the items you have moved back to where they were.
 Please do not wipe or mop the floors within 12 inches of the base boards for 28 days.
 You may vacuum, but do not use a wet towel or mop.
-You may open doors and windows when you first come home to air out your home.
+If needed, you may open doors and windows when you first come home to air out your home.

 - Do not put any clothing back in drawers or side tables until you are sure the bed bugs are gone Unfortunately, you will have to live out of the bags you have put your heat treated clothes in until you are sure the bed bugs are gone.

 - Always, always…If you have any questions before we start, please don’t hesitate to call us 414-446-3030